 While it is best to make more permanent changes to your diet, there is nothing wrong with doing a ketogenic diet for a short while.

 This can especially be beneficial for those with blood sugar control issues.
 Short-term keto can help them improve blood sugar control and they can either choose to stick with the diet or go back to a simple whole food diet.

 This diet is not suitable for individuals who are pregnant or breastfeeding or those with a history of eating disorders.
 Otherwise, unless contraindicated by a doctor, most people can do a 30-day keto meal plan.
 Those that would highly benefit from it include overweight people, those with high blood pressure, poor blood sugar control, seizures, and high cholesterol.
 Check with your doctor before changing your diet.

-After you’ve followed this diet for 4 weeks, it’s time to plan out your second month.
+After you’ve followed this diet for 4 weeks, it’s time to plan out keto month 2.
 You can repeat some of the meals and snacks that became fast favorites, but also try new recipes and different ingredients.
 This will keep things interesting and provide a wide variety of nutrients.

 Since planning your monthly meals is easier the second time around, you may have extra energy to focus on additional healthy habits, like exercising.

 Looking for less of a time commitment?
 Here are some alternatives: